Yoress/ARP/README.md

 _______________________________________________________________________________________
 # Who am I?
-I am the former Aion Reconstruction Project devoloper "Yoress" aka Yon#7259 on Discord.
+I am the former Aion Reconstruction Project developer "Yoress" aka Yon#7259 on Discord.

 I decided to amicably part ways with my former team due to the leader of said team being too easily influenced by the playerbase of our public testing server.